 - High curation: higher standard to review and handpick images within a collection

-- Specialisation: collections of images that cover a particular concept or topic, often narrow or under-represented in bigger libraries
+- Specialization: collections of images that cover a particular concept or topic, often narrow or under-represented in bigger libraries

 Now it’s clear why they come at higher price points than your regular royalty-free stock images, right?
 In stock photos, premium means all this and sometimes more.

 You might know that royalty-free stock photos are very cheap –it’s one of the main reasons we all love them–, so how much more do the premium stock photo sites charge for their photos?

 You will be surprised to learn that is not as much as you think.
-Price depends on different factors.
+The price depends on different factors.
 All the ones we listed above can modify the cost of a photograph, and the main price definer is the license type.

 Royalty-Free Images – Affordable Premium Photos

 Royalty-free images are the most affordable in the market, mainly due to the flexibility of its licensing terms and the fact they can be sold over and over (no exclusivity deals available).
 In the premium spectrum, they can be anything between $30 and $500 the piece.
 The best price for premium royalty-free stock photos?